Skip to main content

 Cons

-- some decisions can feel repetitive after many plays
+• replay can feel familiar after many plays

 Thematic elements